Guide to Modern Desert Decor

-When thinking of desert home décor, does your mind conjure up images of coyote and cacti figurines frolicking in a sea of turquoise and mauve?
-If so, those outdated images might explain your aversion to desert style decorating.
-Luckily, things have changed a great deal and desert decorating no longer means tacky decorating.
+When thinking of desert home decor does your mind conjure up images of coyote and cacti figurines frolicking in a sea of turquoise and mauve?
+If so, those outdated images might explain your aversion to Southwestern desert style decorating.
+Luckily things have changed a great deal and it no longer means tacky.

-Let’s say we leave those hideous 80s decorating trends in the past where they belong.
-Today's take on desert decorating infuses homes with a modern blend of history, diversity and style—all while maintaining a balance with the surrounding environment.
+Let’s say we leave those hideous 1980s decorating trends in the past where they belong.
+Today's take on Southwestern decor infuses homes with a modern blend of history, diversity and style—all while maintaining a balance with the surrounding environment.

-I would best describe a desert color palette as warm and welcoming.
+One would best describe a Southwestern desert color palette as warm and welcoming.
 Imagine the colors of a Navajo blanket, a sunset as it slips behind the mountains, a garden of flowering succulents or the shimmer of sand in the moonlight.

 The entire idea of desert decorating is to bring as much of the outdoors into your home as possible—in a subtle way, of course.
-Consider the earthy tones of adobe, terracotta and desert landscapes.
-Contrast the warmth with cool hints of sage greens and ice blue to create a natural balance.
+Consider earthy tones of adobe, terracotta and rugged landscapes.
+Bring in warm colors and contrast with cool hints of sage greens and ice blue to create a natural balance.

 Think of furniture for your desert home as a mix of casual, modern and rustic.
-If you use a combination of styles, your home will take on a relaxed feel.
+If you use a combination of styles your Southwestern home should take on a relaxed feel.
 This way you can create your version of desert style without looking kitschy or themed.

 Every desert home needs a piece of leather furniture.
 Go large with a sectional or more understated with an occasional chair or two.
 You can dine at a rustic harvest table or enjoy a dinner for two at your vintage Saarinen tulip table.
 Shake things up by pairing modern chairs with rustic pieces and vice versa.

 Desert modern rooms always need at least one piece of rustic wood furniture.
 A live edge coffee table, a walnut hutch or a burl dining table hearkens the dusty desert environment.
 Bedroom furniture should stay simple and low profile.
-As with other rooms in your home, you will not want to detract from or obscure the glorious views to the outside.
+As with other rooms in your home you don't want to detract from or obscure the glorious views to the outside.

-I know from first-hand experience that carpet has no business in a desert home!
-If your home has an urban vibe, sleek tile is definitely the way to go.
-I prefer using varying sizes of large-scale tiles placed in an offset pattern with thin grout lines.
-Tumbled travertine is the perfect material for this type of installation as it echoes the color of sand.
+Carpet has no business in the desert.
+If your home has an urban vibe sleek tile is definitely the way to go.
+Go with varying sizes of large-scale tiles placed in an offset pattern with thin grout lines.
+Tumbled Travertine is the perfect material for this type of installation as it echoes the color of sand.

-Desert homes situated far from the madding crowd may be better suited to hardwood flooring.
-If you are really into becoming one with nature, consider natural products like über sustainable bamboo.
-Or better yet, check out wood floor tiles for the best of both worlds.
+Southwestern homes situated far from the madding crowd may be better suited to hardwood flooring.
+If you are really into becoming one with nature consider natural products like sustainable bamboo.
+Or better yet check out wood floor tiles for the best of both worlds.